unitymakesus/drnc/wp-content/plugins/security-safe/README.txt

 *Release Date - 25 February 2018*
 * Added Feature: Hide WordPress Version from the RSS feed.
 * Added Feature: Hide Script Versions from enqueued CSS and JS files
-* BUG FIX: Hide WordPress stays on despite the settings value
+* Bug Fix: Hide WordPress stays on despite the settings value
-* BUG FIX: An error is displayed when saving settings if the settings are the same in the database.
+* Bug Fix: An error is displayed when saving settings if the settings are the same in the database.

 = 1.1.2 =
 *Release Date - 20 February 2018*
-* BUG FIX: Icon CSS conflict with other icon plugins
+* Bug Fix: Icon CSS conflict with other icon plugins

 = 1.1.1 =
 *Release Date - 20 February 2018*